gizmolab10/seriouslythink.com/advanced/data.md

 ## Refresh from Cloud

 Although I think this no longer happens, I have seen Seriously fail to show some of my data.
 I know I did not delete it or move it somewhere else.
 So I added three features for you to use to re-fetch data from the cloud.
 (1) **Tap the G key** to fetch the immediate subordinate ideas of the currently selected idea.
 (2) **Hold the OPTION key and tap the G key** to fetch all of its subordinate ideas.
-(3) **Hold the COMMAND key and tap the G key** to fetch the entire graph.
+(3) **Hold the COMMAND key and tap the G key** to fetch the entire map.